pantheon-systems/documentation/source/content/guides/git/06-resolve-merge-conflicts.md

     ![Git Clone](../../../images/dashboard/git-string.png)

-1. Navigate to the repository directory > pull the Multidev branch to master.
+1. Navigate to the repository directory, change to the `master` branch and pull the Multidev branch to `master`.

     - In the example below, replace `multidev` with the Multidev environment name: